microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 See [Microsoft 365 productivity illustrations](https://docs.microsoft.com/en-us/microsoft-365/solutions/productivity-illustrations?view=o365-worldwide) for guidance on implementing all M365 capabilities with a focus on cross technologies.

-Based on experience, a solid Implementation strategy follows these three phases
+Based on experience, a solid implementation strategy follows these three phases:

 **Crawl** -The first stage is about starting to evaluate your organization's security and compliance with your goal of defining a strategic direction for your company.
 For example, you can create test policies with basic dictionaries that include the words directly associated with the scenarios one wants to detect (e.g. for bribes words like award, payment, reward, bonus, “on us”, complimentary, etc.) and monitor communications using these, especially to detect false positives.
 For each false positive, take note of the words in those messages that you could use to identify the topics where the target words alone would cause a false positive.
 In the walk phase, you can implement more complex rules that use the learnings from the first phase to more precisely target the right messages.